 What is a Gag Reflex?

 A gag reflex occurs when the muscles in the back of your throat resist swallowing.
 Your body reacts to help prevent you from choking and swallowing things that could be potentially harmful.
 Gagging while receiving dental treatment is not a pleasant experience.
-Some people have a very strong gag reflex, causing this to become a regular occurrence while in the dental chair.
+Some people have a very sensitive gag reflex, causing this to become a regular occurrence while in the dental chair.
 Sometimes the reflex is physiological, while other times it is psychological (a memory of a prior bad experience or a panic that it may become difficult to breathe).
 Some people’s gag reflex is so strong that it becomes difficult to even brush or floss.

 What Causes Gagging?